Suor/funcy/docs/decorators.rst

     You can see more examples in :mod:`flow` and :mod:`debug` submodules source code.

-.. decorator:: wraps

-.. decorator:: contextmanager
+.. autodecorator:: contextmanager

+.. autodecorator:: wraps(wrapped, [assigned], [updated])

+.. autofunction:: unwrap

-.. class:: ContextDecorator
+.. autoclass:: ContextDecorator